yashbhosale789/CAPM-RAG/README.md

     Click open when you see following pop-up.
     ![clone_git2](images/clone_git2.png)

--   Replace the content of  ".cdsrc.json" with the content shared over email.
+-   Replace the content of  ".cdsrc.json" with the content of attachment shared over email.
     ![cdsrc](images/cdsrc.png)

 ## Import Destination